XPRTZ/zeeman-training/Labs/01-logic-apps.md

 ### 6. Add a Condition Step
 - Click the **+** icon below the trigger and select **Add an action**
-- Search for "Condition"
+- Search for `Condition`
 - Use dynamic content to check one of the payload fields, such as:
   - `orderId` is not empty
   - `totalAmount` is greater than 0
 - You may use the expression editor for conditions (ask instructor if unclear)

-This logic ensures only valid test orders continue through the flow.
+> This logic ensures only valid test orders continue through the flow.

 ### 7. Add a Response Step
 - Inside the **True** branch, add a **Response** action